JosieMarie0110/runtime-signal-translator/README.md

 Security findings are often technically correct but hard to prioritize or explain.
 This project is meant to show a more structured way to connect runtime and cloud signals to:

-- risk
+- Risk
-- operational impact
+- Operational impact
-- stakeholder communication
+- Stakeholder communication
-- customer value
+- Customer value

 ## Use Cases

 This project can support:

-- interview preparation
+- Interview preparation
-- customer success storytelling
+- Customer success storytelling
-- technical account management conversations
+- Technical account management conversations
-- security-to-business translation practice
+- Security-to-business translation practice
-- scenario-based learning
+- Scenario-based learning